soniabrami/toddmotto.github.io/_posts/2014-07-02-web-components-concepts-shadow-dom-imports-templates-custom-elements.md

 Gone are the days of actually creating HTML structures and "pages" (what're those?).
 The web is becoming "all about components", and those components are completely up to us thanks to Web Components.

-We aren't really at a stage where we can use Web Components to it's fullest, browser support is still ongoing implementations and IE are [in consideration](http://status.modern.ie) of the entire spec (blows a single fanfare).
+We aren't really at a stage where we can use Web Components to its fullest, browser support is still ongoing implementations and IE are [in consideration](http://status.modern.ie) of the entire spec (blows a single fanfare).
 But it's coming together, give it a few years and we'll get there.
 Or do we have to wait that long?...

 Google are innovating in this area like no tomorrow with [Polymer.js](http://www.polymer-project.org), a polyfill and platform (that provides additional features such as data-binding, event callbacks and much more) for those missing pieces in modern browsers that don't fully support Web Components.